FAQ's

 How should I dry my CloudCloth?
 Can I use a tumble drier?

 CloudCloth dries super quick, so in most instances line drying is fine.
 Alternatively, you can tumble dry.
 It may cause slight shrinkage, but in hard water areas it will help to soften and raise the nap on the fluffy side.
-We sized the CloudCloth to accomodate shrinkage.
+We sized the CloudCloth to accommodate shrinkage.